malak4822/xmltranslator/README.md

-# xmltranslator
+# Jap-Eng XML Translator

-App made in flutter.

-Project never ended due starting new, better one.
-It is translator from japanese to english language.
-Name of app comes from format of file which containes saved translated word's.
+## Description
+Jap-Eng XMLTranslator is a mobile application developed using Flutter.
+While the project was never completed due to the commencement of a new and improved project, it aimed to serve as a translator from Japanese to English.
+The name of the app was derived from the format of the file containing saved translated words, emphasizing its practicality and efficiency.

+## Screenshots

+## Used To Do App
+- XML Package
+- CustomPaint

-## Bugs
+## Bugs & Tips

-If you see any bugs or pointless lines of code, please email me at: kmalak4822@gmail.com
+If you encounter any bugs or unnecessary lines of code, please email me at: kmalak4822@gmail.com